robaho/robaho/README.md

 ## FinTech work

 _The projects are created with a "performance first" design.
-They can easily form the base of production grade applications._
+They can easily form the base of production grade applications.
+Think "design blueprint" with a minimalist implementation._

 | | |
 | ----- | ----- |